kpatnayakuni/azure-quickstart-terraform-configuration/101-vm-with-rdp-port/README.md

 # Terraform: 101-vm-with-rdp-port

 ## Create a VM with an RDP port

 ## Description
-This is a conversion of ARM template *[101-vm-with-rdp-port](https://github.com/veeresh-490/azure-quickstart-templates/tree/master/101-vm-with-rdp-port)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration.
+This is a conversion of ARM template *[101-vm-with-rdp-port](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-with-rdp-port)* from the repository *[azure\azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates)* to Terraform configuration.

-This sample template demonstrates how to create a NAT rule in loadbalancer to allow RDP to a vm. and it will deploy the following resources...
+This configuration demonstrates how to create a NAT rule in loadbalancer to allow RDP to a vm, and it will deploy the following resources...

 ![output](resources.PNG)